selfrefactor/rambda/docs/README.md

 import omit from 'rambda/lib/omit'
 ```

+> Latest version that has this feature is `2.3.1`

 ## Changelog

+- 2.4.0 Major bump of `Rollup`; Stop building for ES5

 - 2.3.1 Close [issue #90](https://github.com/selfrefactor/rambda/issues/90) | Add string type of path in `R.pathOr`